Guideline for Successful Project Planning

 Project Planning in Practice

-Project planning is at the core of project management and can be divided into various phases: initialization, definition, planning, controlling, and completion.
 Good project planning lays the foundation for the successful implementation of a project.
 This includes the creation of a schedule, the definition of tasks, costs, and resources, as well as the definition of clear objectives and the identification and evaluation of risks in good time.

 Beginning of Project Planning